LeeMorinUCF/Credit_COVID19_Canada/README.md

 Issue 1173, April 2020,
 and are available [here](https://nilsonreport.com/publication_newsletter_archive_issue.php?issue=1173).

-To compare with the contents of the TransUnion database, we calculated the same summary statistics using the sample drawn from the database.
+To compare with the contents of the TransUnion&reg; database, we calculated the same summary statistics using the sample drawn from the database.
 The remaining information was obtained from running the script